 9.1 This agreement takes effect as soon as you use the service for the first time and will remain in effect for an indefinite period of time.

-9.2 If the agreement is a Webador subscription billed annually, it will be automatically extended for a period of one year unless it has been prematurely terminated in writing by one of the two parties within the cancellation period of 1 month for automatic renewal.
+9.2 If the agreement is a Webador subscription billed annually, it will be automatically extended for a period of one year unless it has been prematurely terminated in writing by one of the two parties within the notice period of 1 month for automatic renewal.

 9.3 If the agreement is a Webador subscription billed monthly, it will be automatically renewed each month unless it has been canceled in time and in writing by one of the parties.
-A cancellation period of one month applies.
+A notice period of one month applies.